On the back of the motorcycle past waterfalls and coffee fincas

 Travel date September 2019

-- Update: meanwhile, Casa Elemento has been taken over by another owner.
-The hostel has been renovated and reopened under the name Hostal Sierra Minca.
+• Casa Elemento has been taken over by another owner.
+After a renovation, the hostel reopened under the name Hostal Sierra Minca.